 Now Simon affirms that he himself is He who stood, stands, and will stand, and that He is a power that is above all things.
 So far, then, for the opinions of Simon likewise.
 (Ibid Book X, Chapter VIII ).

 More from Hippolytus:

 Now after He was taken up again to the Father, there arose some, saying, "I am Christ," like Simon Magus and the rest, whose names we have not time at present to mention (Hippolytus.
 On the End of the World, Chapter IX.
 Excerpted from Ante-Nicene Fathers, Volume 5.
 Edited by Alexander Roberts & James Donaldson.
 American Edition, 1886.
 Online Edition Copyright © 2005 by K. Knight).

 Most of the non-biblical sources cited so far are essentially considered to be from Roman Catholic supporters.
 The Paulicians were not supportive of the Roman Church nor were they supporters of Simon Magus.
-From the Paulicians of 1782:
+Here is something from the Paulicians of 1782:

 But Simon himself believed and was baptized and rose up against Philip in trickery and charlanatry, in order to obtain the power of the holy spirit by deceit (Conybeare F.C.
 The Key of Truth: A Manual of the Paulician Church of Armenia.
 Clarendon Press, Oxford, 1898, p.
 92)

 The Catholic Encyclopedia of 1912 contained these statements: